reactjs/ko.react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 <Solution>

-You can declare a `selectedRef`, and then pass it conditionally only to the current image:
+You can declare a `selectedRef`, and then pass it conditionally only to the current image

 ```js
 <li ref={index === i ? selectedRef : null}>